Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Higbee has averaged 25 receiving yards per game in his four career matchups, 17.5 fewer than his over/under for Sunday's game.
+- In his four matchups against the Buccaneers, Higbee's 25 receiving yards average is 17.5 less than his over/under for Sunday's game (42.5).

-- Higbee, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Higbee has caught a touchdown pass versus the Buccaneers once, but did not have multiple TDs in that game.

 Recent Performances